-- Provide students with the knowledge and ability to explore natural phenomena, utilizing observation, hypothesis development, measurement and data collection, experimentation, evaluation of evidence and mathematical analysis. - Actively engage students in the acquisition of basic skills commonly utilized in the health professions today. - 3.
-Enable students to discuss and critically analyze current issues in the health professions, demonstrating scientific literacy and knowledge of essential topics. - 4.
-Inform students of, and prepare students for, transfer opportunities in health professions, providing hands on experience when applicable.
+- Provide students with the knowledge and ability to explore natural phenomena, utilizing observation, hypothesis development, measurement and data collection, experimentation, evaluation of evidence and mathematical analysis. - 2.
+Actively engage students in the acquisition of basic skills commonly utilized in the health professions field. - 3.
+Enable students to discuss and critically analyze current issues in the health professions, demonstrating scientific literacy and knowledge of essential topics.

 - Utilize the scientific method to develop hypotheses and perform experimental procedures, concluding with the preparation a formal laboratory report based on experimentation and scientific methods following the format used in scientific journals today. - Successfully complete a variety of exercises demonstrating proficiency in various skills utilized in health professions. - 3.
-Demonstrate knowledge of essential concepts in health professions; the ability to develop and/or evaluate arguments as they occur in this field; and the ability to utilize databases to locate valid scientific research in order to communicate verbally/in written form current updates in various areas of healthcare fields and how the information may affect their own lives/careers. - 4.
-Locate viable educational transfer opportunities that will meet their career goals.
+Demonstrate knowledge of essential concepts in health professions; the ability to develop and/or evaluate arguments as they occur in this field; and the ability to utilize databases to locate valid scientific research in order to communicate verbally/in written form current updates in various areas of healthcare fields and how the information may affect their own lives/careers.